top of page

 Emily Fair

 My Lady's Manor Driving Club was founded in 1979 by a small group of local carriage driving enthusiasts headed by Mrs. Edward C. Dukehart and Mr. Dean Bedford.
-The club takes its name from an historic tract of land in Maryland's northeast Baltimore County and western Harford County.
+The club takes its name from an historic tract of land in Maryland's northeast Baltimore County and western Harford County where initial members and activities were.

 The purpose was, and still is, to "promote the owning, training, driving, and exhibiting of all breeds of equines; and to hold such activities as will best contribute to those objects."
 All types of horses, ponies, and vehicles are encouraged to participate.

-Throughout the year, the club sponsors various activities, which include an American Driving Society-approved pleasure driving show in October, fun shows, clinics, a Christmas party, and picnic drives scheduled and organized by its members.
+Throughout the year, the club holds various activities, which have included an American Driving Society-approved pleasure driving show, Dressage and Combined Tests, fun shows and schooling activities, clinics, a Christmas party, Ice cream social and picnic drives all scheduled and organized by its members.

 A newsletter is sent out quarterly to notify members of club activities, as well as activities of other clubs and organizations.
 Memberships include individual and family.
 The majority of our members are from Central and Northern Maryland and south central PA, but anyone is welcome to join.
 Meetings are held every other month during the year and often include speakers and instructional videos.